 - They require multi-quarter migrations that are expensive and make switching costs prohibitively high.

 The current leading enterprise ESPs are often afterthoughts in their own company’s priorities: remnants of smaller companies bought up and clunkily bolted onto the larger ecosystem of services the massive company provides.
 These platforms were designed and built before Gmail and iPhones.
-It really doesn’t seem possible.
+It really doesn’t seem possible, but it is.

 It’s clear that the ESP ecosystem is fundamentally broken for the Super Senders.